 What paint sheen should I use?

 Coatings range from flat to gloss.
-If you aren’t familiar with the terms flat, matte, eggshell, semi-gloss, and gloss, you will be at the end of this guide!
+If you aren’t familiar with the terms flat, matte, eggshell, semi-gloss, and gloss, you will be at the end of this paint sheen guide!

 Typically, when you purchase the paint, the person mixing the paint behind the counter will ask what sheen you prefer.
-Then, the paint sheen, or finish, and the paint color are prepared together.
+So before you go into the home improvement store to order your paint, you need to figure out exactly what type of sheen you’ll be using for each paint color.

 To put it simply: